 The assessment process involves use of approved software to model the design and produce a star rating certificate.
 Compliance is achieved if a minimum of 6 stars is reached.

-The proposed building's construction is compared to the standards prescribed in the BCA to determine a strict pass or fail result.
+The proposed building’s construction is compared to the standards prescribed in the Building Code of Australia (BCA) Volume 2 to determine a strict pass or fail result.

 Essentially this method combines DTS and thermal modelling methods.
 Using a theoretical reference building, which is a building modelled with DTS elemental provisions, an annual energy consumption is determined and set as a benchmark.
 The annual energy consumption for the proposed building (including client specifications) is then calculated using the same thermal modelling software along with a set of fixed parameters.
 Compliance is verified if the proposed building has an annual energy consumption equal to or less than that of the reference building.

-A Deemed-to-Satisfy report for commercial buildings involves reviewing each applicable performance requirement from Section J and providing a certificate that indicates how compliance is achieved for each relevant building element.
+The most common assessment is a Deemed-to-Satisfy report for commercial buildings that involves reviewing each applicable performance requirement from Section J of he Building Code of Australia (BCA) Volume 1 and providing a certificate that indicates how compliance is achieved for each relevant building element.